ONSdigital/sdc-global-design-patterns/docs/06-grid.md

 ### Developer guide

+Wrapping the grid in a `<div class="container">` element will give you a maximum width of `1034px`.
+Adding a modifier class of `container--wide` to the wrapping element will increase the maximum width to `1280px`.

 A flexible grid based on __12__ columns, each column has a percentage calculated width and the margins (gutters) are fixed for each breakpoint.

 The baseline grid is based on multiples of __8px__.